reem2010/sorting_algorithms/README.md

-C - Sorting algorithms & Big-O, essential task
+C - Sorting algorithms & Big-O which is so essential